 This calculator uses a simplified model based on the synodic period of 29.53 days.
 By tracking the time elapsed since a known New Moon and dividing by the lunar cycle length, we can determine the current phase angle (0-360°) and illumination percentage.
 This provides a good approximation for general purposes, though precise astronomical calculations would account for orbital eccentricity and other perturbations.

-Throughout history, the Moon and its phases have played crucial roles in human culture, influencing religion, agriculture, navigation, and timekeeping.
+Throughout history, the Moon and its phases have played important roles in human culture, influencing religion, agriculture, navigation, and timekeeping.

 Many cultures developed lunar calendars, including Islamic, Hebrew, Chinese, and Hindu calendars.
 These systems track time based on lunar cycles, with each month beginning at the New Moon.
 Since 12 lunar months (354 days) is shorter than the solar year (365.25 days), these calendars often add intercalary months to stay aligned with seasons.